 Companies began defaulting, banks stopped lending to clients, and our colleagues at other PR firms and marketing agencies were telling us that their clients have reduced their budgets, or pulled them altogether.
 On the other hand, we were getting calls from oil and gas companies, retailers, real estate firms, and others.
 We were being brought in to help communicate corporate restructures, debt restructures, and mergers and acquisitions.
 We were even brought in to help launch an IPO at a time when the drought in capital markets was at its peak.
 By our first anniversary on August 3rd 2009, we had signed ExxonMobil, Abyat Megastore, Al Argan Real Estate Company, Diet Care, Kuwait Energy, Kuwait China Investment Company and more.
 That’s when we started thinking that perhaps we did come in at the right time with the right set of skills and with the right team.

-Bensirri PR is three years old today.
+Bensirri PR is five years old today.
 Looking back, our timing to enter the market couldn’t have been better.
-In the last three years we have served as communication consultants on over USD1.5 billion worth of financial transactions.
+In the last five years we have served as communication consultants on over USD1.5 billion worth of financial transactions.
 On the consumer and community communication front, we developed and executed for Diet Care one of the longest-running, results-oriented CSR campaigns Kuwait has ever seen.

 For Jazeera Airways, we built and ran an investor communications platform that is one of the most advanced and transparent for a listed company in the Middle East, placing the client in a very small group of companies that employ international best practices when it comes to non-mandatory disclosures and analyst engagement.